Whaling in the Faroe Islands: Anthony Hopkins film

-In 1989, the Whale and Dolphin Conservation Society commissioned a one-minute-long animated public information film voiced by Anthony Hopkins, directed by Charlie Paul and with music from Gary Bell, to raise awareness about the Faroe Islands' whaling of long-finned pilot whales.
+In 1989, the Whale and Dolphin Conservation Society commissioned a one-minute-long animated public information film (or public service announcement) narrated by Anthony Hopkins, directed by Charlie Paul, and with music from Gary Bell, to raise awareness about the Faroe Islands' whaling of long-finned pilot whales.
 The film portrays the practice in a negative light, focusing on the suffering of the whales and the claimed sadism of the islanders.

 Sea Shepherd campaigns

 Sea Shepherd has been involved in campaigning against the Faroese whale hunt since the 1980s, but stepped up its efforts in mid-June 2014 when it launched "Operation GrindStop", which saw hundreds of volunteers travelling to the Faroes Islands to patrol the waters and attempt to help protect the whales and dolphins.

 The subsequent year, Sea Shepherd led a further high-profile operation on the Faroe Islands called Sleppið Grindini, literally meaning "set the whales free" (a traditional order used by the whale hunt foreman to call off a whale hunt), that resulted in confrontations with local police and several arrests.
 The organisation's campaigning aimed to pressure the Danish Parliament into stopping the whale hunt, and it received some international media coverage.

 The Faroese government had asked the Danish government to forbid Sea Shepherd from entering the Faroe Islands after their 2014 GrindStop campaign before the 2015 Sleppið Grindini started, but the Danish government had refused.

 The confrontations led to trials both in the Faroese court and in Østre Landsret.
 The Faroese Court found five activists from Sea Shepherd guilty, issuing them fines from 5,000 DKK to 35,000 DKK, while Sea Shepherd Global was fined 75,000 DKK.
 The five activists in the case subsequently appealed in the higher Danish court, Østre Landsret, which lowered some of the sentences, though the 5,000 DKK fine was raised to 12,500 DKK.

 In all, a total of 28 Sea Shepherd campaigners were arrested and four boats were confiscated between 2014 and 2015.

 In 2017, Sea Shepherd followed up on its campaigns by made a legal complaint to the European Commission, delivering a dossier of what it claimed to be evidence showing Denmark had broken EU law by facilitating the slaughter of dolphins in the Faroe Islands.
 The case was initially dismissed by the commission, according to Sea Shepherd statements.